Open vs. Closed Rhinoplasty

 Rhinoplasty surgery changes the nose’s appearance by altering its bone, cartilage, and skin.
 The procedure is a popular choice amongst plastic surgery patients because the nose plays a critical role in facial appearance and proportions.
 Possible changes include straightening the bridge, reducing the tip, narrowing nostrils, and more.

-Most individuals undergo the procedure to reduce nose size, correct asymmetry, and balance facial proportions.
-When the nose is proportional to other features, the facial appearance is significantly enhanced.
+Most individuals undergo the procedure to reduce nose size, correct asymmetry, and balance facial proportions, enhancing the facial appearance significantly.

 For some individuals, rhinoplasty surgery has medical advantages in addition to cosmetic enhancements.
 For example, the procedure could fix a deviated septum that interferes with breathing due to a narrower nasal passage.
 However, most patients who need medical intervention typically combine cosmetic changes into one procedure.